akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 1. Click on the `System` menu.
 2. Click on the `Roles` submenu.
 3. Click on the `Create role` button.
-4. In the form that appear, give a name to your user role, `My Magento user role` for example.
+4. In the form that appears, give a name to your user role, `My Magento user role` for example.
-5. Click on the `Web API permissions` tab and select the `Overal Web API access`.
+5. Click on the `Web API permissions` tab and select `Overall Web API access`.
 6. You can also select other accesses in the list below depending on what you want your connection to be able to achieve.
 7. Save your configuration by clicking on the `Save` button.
 2. Click on the `Connections` submenu.
 3. Click on the connection for which you want to set the permissions.
 4. On the right side of the screen, there is a `Permissions` section.
-Select the user role you've juste created in the `Role` dropdown.
+Select the user role you've just created in the `Role` dropdown.
 ![Select the connection role](select-the-connection-role.png) <!-- TODO -->
 5. Don't forget to save by clicking on the `Save` button.